bbopt/nomad/doc/user_guide/source/Installation.rst

 A recent C++ compiler is also required. *CMake* will detect which compiler is available.

-.. warning:: Some older version of *CMake* do not trigger an error.
+.. warning:: Some older version of *CMake* do not trigger an explicit error on the version number.
    If the ``cmake`` commands fail, check the version manually on the command line

   ::